CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 ## 10. Other Important Observations
 -   The application heavily relies on client-side rendering for its UI components ("use client").
--   Server Components are used for page-level data fetching from Google Sheets.
+-   Server Components are used for page-level data fetching from Google Sheets and local Markdown files.
 -   The codebase has undergone significant refactoring to break down large UI components into smaller, more manageable sub-components.
 -   Theming is centralized in `globals.css` and leverages ShadCN's HSL variable system.
 -   Environment variables in `.env.local` are critical for Firebase client configuration and Google Sheets API server-side access.